 Winds of Atlantis was a two piece instrumental acoustic project with Gene Eskelson and myself.
-Gene's talent and creativity go beyond anything imagined.
-He has 18 of his own guitar tunings.
-He was the driving force behid the project.
-He wrote these amazing chord progressions that were songs all by themselves.
-I just put melodies to them.
+He wrote the chord progressions that were sometimes songs all by themselves.
+I wrote the melodies to them.
 It was a great collaboration.
-We are still best of friends today.
 We had about 50 songs we did together.
 Here are a few...

 Sniper was a rock band that I was in from 1983 to 86.
 It was a great band and we lived on the road, all but about two weeks a year.